sabbelasichon/typo3-rector/docs/limitations.md

 2. eID to PSR-15 Middleware
 3. ObjectManager to PSR-11 Dependency Injection
 4. $GLOBALS['TYPO3_DB'] to Doctrine DBAL (only a few simple cases)
+5. Fully migrate TCA changes like internal_type=file to FAL

 This list does not claim to be exhaustive.
 There are certainly many other things that typo3-rector cannot yet take on.